themotleycoder-zz/galileowebserver/README.md

 Resize Partition
 ----------------
-By deafult the Intel provided partition is small, you will need to exaond it in order to accomodate all the node tools and the web server:
+By default the Intel provided partition is small, you will need to expand it in order to accomodate all the node tools and the web server:
 In a linux distro (I used an ubuntu 14.04 VM on a windows 8 machine)

         fsck.ext3 -f /media/yourpath/image-full-clanton.ext3